 Use Purified Water Only

 The importance of using clean, purified water cannot be overstressed.
 On all KCTE treks, we ensure that the water provided to our clients is properly treated.
-We advise against drinking directly from streams or rivulets on the mountain, as this water could be contaminated and pose health risks.
+We advise against drinking directly from streams or rivulets on the mountain, as this water could be contaminated and pose risks.

 Avoid Dehydration Triggers